konturio/geocint-mapaction/README.md

 ### geocint-mapaction configuration

-1. To generate data for country there should be json file in directory `static_data/countries`.
-Currently in this directory there are 25 countries from the list that MapAction team provided.
-To add another countries You can copy json files from `static_data/countries_world` to `static_data/countries`.
+1. To generate data for a country there should be a json file with country boundaries in the directory `static_data/countries`.
+Currently there are 25 countries from MapAction priority country linst in this directory.
+To add another countries you can copy corresponding json files from `static_data/countries_world` to `static_data/countries`.

 ## Generating OSM layers